How to Design an M&E System for NGOs: A Practical Framework

 FactorsHigh vs. Low

-Desirability is the characteristic that will help you decide if a feature is in popular demand by users.High – your end-users will save a lot of effort no longer having to export data and manually import it into the new system.
+Desirability — is this feature in popular demand by users?High — your end-users will save significant effort no longer having to export data and manually import it into the new system.

-Feasibility is the characteristic that will help you decide if you have current resources to develop this feature and if the feature is compatible with your existing system.High – it’s no great effort to create the integration; however maintaining it will require a lot of effort and might even outweigh the effort that the integration saves.
+Feasibility — do you have the resources to build and maintain this?High — it's no great effort to create the integration; however, maintaining it will require ongoing effort that might outweigh the time it saves.

-Viability is the characteristic that will help you decide if the feature aligns with broader objectives and organizational strategy.Low – you know that you will be switching to a new reporting format next year to get all your programs on the same page.
-At that point, the integration will be rendered moot because all programs will switch over to a new data collection system.
+Viability — does this align with organizational strategy?Low — you're switching to a new reporting format next year.
+At that point, the integration becomes moot because all programs will move to a new data collection system.

 Read more